matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

 If you do, then *read this very carefully!*

+First, if you have deployed DMP to Heroku, the password you used for the superuser account was written in plain text to the settings.
+It is recommended that you change the password upon the first login.

 Generally, it is a bad idea for superusers to do everyday tasks.
 Even if you are just one person, should create a "normal" user first.

 We do it by pressing on ``+ add`` link for the ``users`` in the ``Authentication and Authorization``.
 The following view is shown: